dmerejkowsky/blog/content/en/post/0095-my-blogging-flow-part-1-under-the-hood.md

 ...
 ```

-I like this scheme for several reasons:

-* Posts naturally appeared sorted everywhere (even with `ls`)
-* I will get this nice feeling of accomplishment when I write my 100th post
-* I can easily auto complete filenames from my editor (I just need to remember the post number)
+I like this scheme because posts are naturally sorted by time, and because I know immediately know how much articles I've written.
+(More than 100 today!)

 Since I don't really want the internal number to be seen outside, all the articles have a `slug` in the "front matter":